gjcliff/gjcliff.github.io/docs/_posts/2024-11-15-Semantic-Mapping-and-Localization.md

 This project implements semantic mapping in tandem with RTABMap and ORB_SLAM3 to create occupancy grid maps and localize an autonomous wheelchair within them.

-I create two repositories for this project:
+I created two repositories for this project:
 - [ORB_SLAM3_ROS2](https://github.com/gjcliff/ORB_SLAM3_ROS2)
 - [RTABMap_Semantic_Mapping](https://github.com/gjcliff/RTABMap_Semantic_Mapping)

-And worked with researchers from the [argallab](https://github.com/argallab) to integrate my code with the LUCI autonomous wheelchair.
+I also worked with researchers from the [argallab](https://github.com/argallab) to integrate my code with the LUCI autonomous wheelchair.

 ## Table of Contents